 Our philosophy is clear and underpinned by the United Nations Convention on the Rights of the Child.

 Youth football belongs to the children and young people who play it.

 Children do not (and should not) play for adult entertainment.
 They should play for themselves.
 They should play because they love football.
 This love of the game drives development.
 You can see it every time a truly great player plays.
 Our job is to cherish that love of the game and use it to promote individual and football development.

 We have developed some very clear rules to help us return the game to the kids and to respect their rights.

 2. We put the voice of the child and young person at the centre of our practice.
 We ask children for their views and act upon them.
 Kids' voices will always be louder than the adults.
 We are not concerned with adult needs or egos.
 It's your game, play it your way!

 3. We respect the right of all children and young people to play.
 We don't trial and select.
 Good coaches coach all children, not just the handful they've determined to be 'the best' (or who might win matches for them)!

 4. We expect high standards and a rights based approach from our coaches and we promote continuing professional development.

 5. Our football is truly competitive with competition which is owned by child and young person not by the adult.
 Real competition is not about moaning about the scoreline or chasing from club to club trying to get a place on a 'winning' team.
 It is about taking ownership of your own game, wanting to try hard, lead, learn and improve.
 It's about being prepared to make your own decisions and 'mistakes'.
 It's about having fun!

-3. We organise equal pitch time for every child who regularly attends club sessions.
-No one learns by sitting on the sidelines.
+6. We organise equal pitch time for every child and young g person who regularly attends club sessions.
+No one learns or has fun by sitting on the sidelines.